 Frequently Asked QuestionsWhy did the district fail to make Adequate Yearly Progress (AYP)?

 Although our students have shown excellent growth overall, and our subgroups have also shown progress, several sub-groups did not meet the proficiency bar in English or Math.
 English language learners, students with disabilities, socioeconomically disadvantaged and minorities are all considered sub-groups.
 District-wide, about 70% of students are proficient in English Language Arts and Math.
 Schools and districts who miss making AYP in only one category or sub-group of students or they may miss the mark by failing one of many criteria measured and they are at risk of going into Program Improvement.

 What is being done to make sure students are succeeding?

 The district has implemented a number of strategies to help students meet the expectations.
 Our administrators and Professional Learning Communities are analyzing the data for those students who are not proficient and we are providing targeted interventions for those students.
 We are seeing solid academic growth and improvement, yet under NCLB, the AYP targets are increasing every year, far beyond what is reasonable.
-By 2013-14, 100 percent of students will be expected to score at the proficient level or above, a goal most educators agree is unrealistic.
+By 2013-14, 100 percent of students were expected to score at the proficient level or above, a goal most educators agree is unrealistic.